jeevan11vision/jeevan11vision.github.io/_pages/cv.md

 ## Awards and Honors
+* **Scholarship/Assistantship for Ph.D.**
+  * received merit based scholarship at RIT to pursue Ph.D. in computing and information sciences

 * **Full Scholarship for Undergraduate Studies**
-  * awarded by Nepal Government after securing 11th rank in highly competitive entrance examination in Pulchowk Campus (4% acceptance rate) among 11000 examinees
+  * awarded by Nepal Government after securing 11th rank in entrance examination by Tribhuvan University (4% acceptance rate)

 * **Fusemachines AI Fellowship**
   * shortlisted for fellowship after a competitive examination and an interview and got enrolled into the micro-masters program
-  * participated in discussion sessions on Linear Algebra, Probability, and ML with the industry experts

 * **FuseAI Scholarship**
   * selected for scholarship to study the FuseAI course which provided extensive exposure to ML and data science libraries